Understanding the Logical Layer in Oracle Analytics

 -

-- Rename REVENUE into Revenue and
+- Rename REVENUE to Revenue

 - Set Aggregation to Sum